MariaFranciscaSoares/CodigosJava/README.md

 # CodigosJava
-Este repositório contém códigos sobre exercícios de logica na linguagem Java com um pouco de POO.
+This code contains code about logic exercises in the Java language with a bit of POO.
-- Contendo metodos de repetição( while, doWhile, for, SwitchCase)
+- Containing repeat methods *while, doWhile, for, SwitchCase*.
-- Contendo métodos condicionais (if, if else, else )
+- Containing conditional methods *if, if else, else*.
-- Contendo criação de funções.
+- Containing function creation.